charlesll/gpvisc/docs/source/inputs.rst

 The above steps are automated in two helper functions:

-- the function `generate_query_single` generates a query for a given composition following a range of temperature, pressure and oxygen fugacity conditions.
+- `generate_query_single` generates a query for a given composition following a range of temperature, pressure and oxygen fugacity conditions.
-- the function `generate_query_range` generates a query for a range of compositions.
+- `generate_query_range` generates a query for a range of compositions.

 You can directly indicate the composition you want in `generate_query_single`.
 It also handles weight to mol convertion as well as determination of Fe redox state.
 Here is an example of input of a melt composition in wt%, asking for 50 values at 0 GPa and T between 1050 and 2000 K, and log fO2 between -12 and -5.